zendesk/sbt-pillar-plugin/README.md

 [success] Total time: 10 s, completed 20-May-2016 11:07:05
 ```

-## Todo
+## To Do

 Currently only the replication strategy 'SimpleStrategy' works.
 This will be resolved in next version.

 ## License

-The license is MIT (https://opensource.org/licenses/MIT), have at it!
+The license is MIT (https://opensource.org/licenses/MIT).
+Have at it!